x00bence/lol-aram-boost/README.md

 # 🔧 Requirements

 You must have Python 3+ installed on your PC, along with the `requests` module.
-You can download these from here:

 - [Python 3](https://www.python.org/downloads/)
 - [requests](https://pypi.org/project/requests/)

+After installing Python, you can install requests from the command prompt with either of these commands: `pip install requests` or `python -m pip install requests`.

 # ⏪ History